JTafej/Programming-Lessons/Some_Math_and_more.md

-## Below are a list of recent generations in the US.
+## Below is a list of recent generations in the US.
 Your task is to create ask the user when they were born, and respond differently based on their age.
 Hint: you must use "elif" and "int" in your answer.

 #### Traditionalists	1925-1946